 ECON 10A

 Introduction to Microeconomics

-Summer 2023
+Summer 2025

 Syllabus

 Class Information:

-Session I: June 3 - July 4, 2024
+Session I: June 4 - July 3, 2024

-Class Time: Online class from 11:10 AM to 1:40 PM (EST) on Monday, Tuesday, and Thursday
+Class Time: Online class from 1:50 AM to 4:20 PM (EST) on Tuesday, Wednesday and Thursday

 Contact Details

 Instructor: Yuya Wang

 Email: yuyawang@brandeis.edu

-Office Hours: 10:00 AM to 11:00 AM (EST) on Monday and Tuesday
+Office Hours: 12:00 PM to 1:00 PM (EST) on Tuesday and Wednesday over Zoom

+Please email me your questions the day before.

 Prerequisites:

-Intended for Economics majors and minors or students who intend to take more than one Economics course.
+Intended for Economics majors and minors or students who plan to take more than one Economics course.
 Students who have taken ECON 2a and received a B+ or better cannot receive credit for this course, and concurrent enrollment in ECON 2a is not allowed.
-May not be taken for credit by students concurrently with or after they have taken ECON 80a.
-Course Description:
+It may not be taken for credit by students concurrently with or after they have taken ECON 80a.

-The goal of this course is to acquaint you with fundamental economic concepts, principles, and analytical techniques and their common applications.
-This course begins with an introduction to supply and demand and the basic forces that determine equilibrium in a market economy.
+Course Description: The goal of this course is to acquaint you with fundamental economic concepts, principles, and analytical techniques and their common applications.
+This course begins with an introduction to supply and demand and the basic forces determining equilibrium in a market economy.
 We then turn our attention to consumers, firms, and their economic behavior.
-We also will cover welfare economics, labor markets, income inequality, and poverty.
+We will also cover welfare economics, labor markets, income inequality, and poverty.
 By the end of the course, you will be able to understand the fundamentals of microeconomic theory and use your knowledge to think about a number of policy questions relevant to the operation of the real economy.